Beyond bridges: Biden redefines infrastructure to add people

 “Not just modernizing our roads, our railways and our bridges, but building an infrastructure of the future,” she said, pointing to broadband access and the "needs in people's homes and communities."

-The administration is setting the political pace and tone for this next big priority in Biden's agenda.
-The COVID-19 bill, though broadly popular with voters of both parties, exposed the president to criticism for going it alone with only Democratic votes.
-White House officials believe this time there will be far more opportunity to win some GOP support and plan significant outreach on Capitol Hill.
+Unlike the swift passage of the COVID-19 bill that exposed the president to criticism for going it alone with only Democratic votes, White House officials believe this time there will be far more opportunity to win some GOP support on Capitol Hill.

-As the committees in Congress begin to tackle individual provisions — including those on transportation, China and others — the White House will encourage those efforts.
-Then it will work through the tax increases separately, according to officials.
+As the committees in Congress begin to tackle individual provisions — including those on transportation, China and others — some legislation could be peeled off for bipartisan support.
+Then Congress will work through the tax increases separately, according to officials.

 Psaki said the president believes there’s “more that can be done to make the corporate tax code fair, to reward work not wealth, to ensure that we can invest in the future industries that are going to help all people in this country.”